 When students reach certain locations, they unlock content blogs about that place.
 Currently this content is aligned with Science, Geography, History and PDHPE curriculum.
 Participants can also earn personal achievement badges and share their distances with their friends to keep them motivated.

 Physical activity options

-RAA was created as a tool to provide students more opportunities to be ‘more active, more often’.
+RAA is a tool to provide students more opportunities to be ‘more active, more often’.
 RAA has been designed to encourage all students to participate in regular physical activity across the school day by incorporating short bouts of moderate to high intensity in the ‘classroom’.
 The program actively encourages all teachers to value and implement physical activity as a learning experience and demonstrates how teachers can align movement opportunities with the curriculum.

-RAA kms - how activity is tracked
+RAA kms - How is activity tracked?